shelleyolivia/learn-tutorials/figment-learn/new-pathways/avalanche/avalanche-03-balance.md

-Now that you have created an account on the **Avalanche** `fuji` network, and funded it using the faucet - We're going to check the balance of our account to make sure everything went alright.
+Now that you have created an account on the Avalanche **Fuji** testnet and funded it using the faucet - We're going to check the balance of the account to make sure everything went alright.

 {% hint style="info" %}
-The native token on the **Avalanche blockchain** is **AVAX**
+The native token of the **Avalanche** blockchain is **AVAX**
 {% endhint %}

 ------------------------